-Believe it or not, depending on what state you live, there are actually four different types of partnerships you could find yourself involved with.
-There are General Partnerships (GP), Limited Partnerships (LP), Limited Liability Partnerships (LLP) and Limited Liability Limited Partnership (LLLP).
+Believe it or not, depending on what state you live in, there are actually four different types of partnerships you could find yourself involved with.
+There are General Partnerships (GP), Limited Partnerships (LP), Limited Liability Partnerships (LLP), and Limited Liability Limited Partnership (LLLP).
 For this article, I am going to stick with the GP.
 I’ll delve into the grit and grime of the other types of partnerships in another article.

 A General Partnership is a business owned by two or more individuals or other business entities who will carry on as co-owners a business for profit.
 The key to a GP is you MUST have at least two individuals involved.
 You cannot have a partnership with less than two individuals.
 Although it is not required, it is strongly recommended that the individuals engaged in a general partnership prepare a written partnership agreement that outlines the business’ structure and each partner’s responsibilities.
 I can’t tell you how many phone calls a day I get from people who have started businesses with people and have not maintained a partnership agreement.
 Again, this is a topic for another time and another place, but please trust me when I tell you, get an agreement together.

 What are the advantages?
 All the partners are entitled to manage the partnership.
-There are minimal formalities (aside from the parnership agreement) in creating the entity and you get a lot of flexibility in management of the business.
+There are minimal formalities (aside from the partnership agreement) in creating the entity and you get a lot of flexibility in the management of the business.
 If you are going to open up a Limited Liability Partnership, you will need to register the entity with the secretary of state’s office.
-For tax purposes, there are “pass through” tax liability, meaning taxes are paid by the partners only and not the entity.
+For tax purposes, there is “pass-through” tax liability, meaning taxes are paid by the partners only and not the entity.
 GPs are also easy to terminate.

 What are the disadvantages?
-There are unlimited legal liability for the business debts and judgments against the business, unless it’s an LLP.
+There is unlimited legal liability for the business debts and judgments against the business unless it’s an LLP.
 And each partner is jointly and severally liable.
 This means each partner is liable for 100% of the business debts and legal judgments of the business.
 Last, usually, there are restrictions on transfer and buy/sell provisions limiting the purchase and sale of partnership interests.